changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-linux-classic-manage-visual-studio.md

 <properties
-   pageTitle="Visual Studio での Linux VM の作成と管理 | Microsoft Azure" description="Visual Studio を使用して、Linux を実行する Azure VM の作成および管理する方法" services="visual-studio-online,virtual-machines-linux" documentationCenter="na"
+   pageTitle="Create and manage Linux VMs in Visual Studio | Microsoft Azure" description="Learn how to use Visual Studio to create and manage Azure VMs running Linux" services="visual-studio-online,virtual-machines-linux" documentationCenter="na" authors="TomArcher"
-   authors="TomArcher"